zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ##### Compilation

 On every merge request, we want to be sure that the code the developer is writing *at least* compiles on every platform.
-After setting up the infrastructure, doing this it is really straightforward.
+After setting up the infrastructure, doing this is really straightforward.

 ```yml
 compile-development-linux: